Archive of Our Own: Accounts

-The site does not require users to sign up using their legal names, allowing the use of usernames.
+The site allows users to create unique usernames for their account.
 In addition, users may identify themselves by one or more pseudonyms, referred to as "pseuds", linked to their central account.
 In order to sign up, users must request an invitation which will be sent to their email addresses.
-The invitation system is a metered signup queue to protect the website from spammers and mass influxes of users.
+Having an account allows access to features such as publishing works, following authors and stories to receive notifications of updates, saving and recommending favourite works through bookmarks, and creating a reading queue.
+An account is not required to view posted content as long as the author has not chosen to show their works only to registered users.